brinux/CommandLineConfigurationProvider/README.md

 	rootCommand.TreatUnmatchedTokensAsErrors = true;
 })
 ```
-Command line commands (verbs) are threated in a similar way, but with different attributes.
+Command line commands (verbs) are threated defining a class for each one of them and by setting one of its methods as the "verb-handler".
 ```
+// Indicated that the class handled a specific verb whose parameters are provided in the annotation.
+[CommandLineParserVerb("run", "Runs the application.", Aliases = new string[] { "-r" })]
-// Indicated the class may contain "verbs" [CommandLineParserVerbs] public class Executor : IExecutor
+public class RunVerb : IRunVerb
 {
-	// Associates the method via a verb named "run" and provides it a description [CommandLineParserVerb("run", "Runs the application.")]
+	// Sets the method as the executor of the verb [CommandLineParserVerbHandler]
 	public async Task Run()
 	{ ... }
 }